 In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Black Angus steaks and roasted sweet potato with scallion-ginger relish
+Black Angus steaks and sweet potato wedges with scallion-ginger relish

 2 Servings, 660 Calories/Serving

 This ain’t your typical steak and potatoes.
-We elevate the classic steak dinner to star status with roasted sweet potato, sautéed kale, and a seared scallion-ginger relish.
+We elevate the classic steak dinner to star status with tender sweet potato wedges, garlicky kale, and a seared scallion-ginger relish.

 In your bag